A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Reproducing the time evolution of individual simulated FIRE-2 halos

 In analogy, Figure \ref{fig:energetics} shows the time evolution of CGM thermal energy, kinetic energy and binding energy both as predicted by our model and as measured in the FIRE-2 particle data for three representative halos.
 Our model roughly reproduces the trends measured from the FIRE-2 data.
 All three halos show a transition from an early, cool, kinetic-dominated phase to a thermally-supported warm/hot halo at later times.
 In the low-mass dwarf, this transition happens very early since cooling can only balance heating from UVB photoionization, SN winds, turbulence dissipation and cosmic accretion at a slightly super-virial temperature.
-The intermediate-mass dwarf transitions more gradually and at low redshift since it is at the peak of the cooling curve and hence can offset more of the SN/turbulent heating.
-The MW-mass halo transitions at an intermediate redshift both in our model and in FIRE-2 although the transition is a more gradual process in FIRE-2.
-As we will discuss in subsection \ref{sec:limitations}, since our model is not radially-resolved, we cannot reproduce the more gradual ``outside-in'' transition seen in FIRE-2 \citep{stern21} but we recover the basic global picture.
+The intermediate-mass dwarf transitions more gradually and at lower redshift since it is at the peak of the cooling curve and hence can offset more of the SN/turbulent heating.
+The MW-mass halo transitions abruptly at an intermediate redshift in our model but more gradually in FIRE-2.
+As shown by \citet{stern21}, the transition in FIRE-2 is radially-dependent with the outer CGM undergoing the transition first.
+This complexity is not reflected in our model which treats the entire CGM as a single zone (thus leading to a sharper transition) and is also not captured by our measurements of a single global $f_{\rm thermal}^{\rm CGM}$ for the FIRE-2 halos in Figure \ref{fig:energetics} (we will discuss this further in subsections \ref{sec:implications} and \ref{sec:limitations}).
+Nevertheless, our model does capture the essential idea that the CGM may undergo a ``thermalization'' process.

 Figure \ref{fig:T0vturbVvir} compares the average global temperature and turbulent velocity of the CGM to the halo virial velocity for our halos at both low and high redshift.
 At late times, the CGM temperature roughly tracks the virial temperature of the dark matter halo as expected, but at early times the two are decoupled with $T_0\ll T_{\rm vir}$.
 The turbulent velocity is comparable to the halo virial velocity, or even exceeds it, in the dwarfs at both low and high redshift.
 In the case of the MW-mass halos, this is only true for their progenitors: by late times the turbulent specific energy decays to become only a fraction of the halo specific energy.